petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets.md

 - [Forms](./forms.md)
 - [Web Content](./tracking-custom-assets.md)

-A CSV report is available for each asset type.
-See [downloading reports](../../reference/downloading-reports.md) to learn more.
+A CSV report is available for each asset type, and a PDF is available for each asset.
+See [Downloading Reports](../../reference/downloading-reports.md) to learn more.

 ![Each Asset has its own table.](assets/images/01.png)